-• Build or strengthen capacity to engage in conversations about racism and anti-racism
+• Strengthen capacity to engage in conversations about racism and anti-racism

-• Embed a cross-sectional, sustainable, anti-racism praxis throughout MSF
+• Embed a sustainable, intersectional anti-racism praxis into MSF’s culture, policies, and daily work

 Project documents